 The most significant cyclones in Martinique

-Cyclones in Martinique are a little rarer than on the islands further north (even if it does not matter much).
-Over the last few years, the most striking season has been that of 2007 with the passage of hurricane Dean in Category 2 (August 17, 2007) about fifteen km south of Martinique in the Saint Lucia channel.
+Cyclones in Martinique are a little rarer than on the islands further north.
+In recent years, the most notable season is that of 2007 with the passage of Hurricane Dean in Category 1 to 2 (August 17, 2007) about fifteen km south of Martinique in the Saint-Lucie channel. .
 The official human toll is 2 deaths.
-There was a lot of material damage on the southern half of the island affected by winds between 150 and 200 km / h and major problems on the power and telephone lines sometimes lasting several weeks.
+There was a lot of material damage on the southern half of the island affected by winds between 150 and 200 kmh and significant problems with the electrical and telephone lines sometimes lasting several weeks.

 No cyclone threatens Martinique